ligato/docs/docs/user-guide/agentctl.md

 ### Dump

-Use this command to dump the running state from the KV Scheduler.
+Use this command to dump the KV Scheduler running state.

 ```
 Usage:	agentctl dump MODEL